-Beginner, intermediate, and advanced Private and group voice lessons are taught by Barbara Joseph and Ashley Cannova and Austin Foster.
+Beginner, intermediate, and advanced Private and group voice lessons are taught by Barbara Joseph, Christine Traywick and Kelsey Wade.
 Private lessons are recommended for about ages 12 and up.
 To maximize the effectiveness in vocal development and ear training of young singers, Group Lessons are preferred for students ages 6-11.
 If you would like your younger child evaluated for private lessons, email the voice teacher.
 All voice lessons are held on the 3rd floor of Building C.

 Check our registration site for Voice Groups and age ranges for that group.
 Students learn to sing on pitch, use proper breathing technique and posture, learn simple ear training, do vocal exercises to improve diction and increase range and of course, learn fun songs to perform!
 To register for a group lesson, click the teacher’s name and then scroll down to Voice Group request.
 You will be contacted about a day and time.